Top 20 mistakes to avoid while traveling in Croatia

 The Dalmatian Coast of Croatia is the most popular part of the country, and for a good reason.

-And yet, Croatia also boasts many natural and cultural landmarks away from the famous Dalmatia.
 Take Croatia’s northernmost Istria Peninsula or Zagreb, the underrated capital that feels more like a mix of Prague and Vienna than a typical coastal town.
-Whether you have a couple of weeks or just a short time in the country, try to see more of the country.
+Whether you have a couple of weeks or just a short time in the country, one of my top tips for Croatia is to explore more inland.

 5. Skipping islands in Croatia